How much disk space I have utilized?

 -h option, it shows the disk space in human-readable format (MB and GB).

 Here’s the output of the df command for my Dell XPS system that has only Linux installed with encrypted disk:

 If the above output is confusing for you, don’t worry.
-I’ll explain a few things around checking available disk space in Linux.
+I’ll explain a few things about checking available disk space on Linux.
 I’ll also show the GUI method for desktop Linux users.

 With the information you gather, you can go about making some free space on Ubuntu.

 Method 1: Checking free disk space in Linux with df command (and understanding its output)

 When you use the df command to check disk space, it will show a bunch of ‘file systems’ with their size, used space and free space.
 Your actual disks should normally be listed as one of the following: